 There were about 123,300 jobs for Wholesale and Retail Buyer in 2016 (in the United States).
 There is little to no growth in job opportunities for Wholesale and Retail Buyer.
-Due to new job openings and attrition, there will be an average of 13,300 job openings in this field each year.
+The BLS estimates 13,300 yearly job openings in this field.

 The states with the most job growth for Wholesale & Retail Buyer are Washington, Colorado, and Utah.
 Watch out if you plan on working in Maine, Vermont, or Delaware.
 These states have the worst job growth for this type of profession.

-What Tools & Technology do Wholesale and Retail Buyers Use?
+What Tools do Wholesale and Retail Buyers Use?